kingluddite/web-dev-notes/development/workflow/udemy/003n-modern-web-developer-workflow/14-js-organization/03-webpack.md

 ## Install Webpack globally
 * We will remove this but for now let's use it globally

-`npm i webpack -g`
+`$ npm i webpack -g`

-## /webpack.config.js
+## Create the webpack config file
+* It is placed in the root of your project
+* It is named `webpack.config.js`
-* This is the config file for Webpack
+* This is the config file for webpack
 * It needs to be named this
-* Should be installed in the root of the project
-* We'll create a object that tells webpack what to do
+* We'll create a `object` that tells webpack what to do

 `webpack.config.js`